 What you need to do

 First off, you will need a copy of MoneyWorks Gold (or the MoneyWorks Gold demo) installed on your computer.
 If you don’t have MoneyWorks Gold, you can download a trial version.
 Then simply download and decompress the MoneyWorks Converter application:

 Note that you can put this anywhere on your computer (it doesn’t need to be in the Applications or Program Files folder).
 Windows users should keep the MoneyWorks Converter Libs folder and the MoneyWorks Converter.exe in the same directory.

-Now download and read the MoneyWorks Converter Notes.pdf (about 1.3Mb).
+Now download and read the MoneyWorks Converter Notes.pdf (about 1.7Mb).

 - Make sure that there is NO open file in MoneyWorks (MoneyWorks can be running, but with no file open).

 - Start the Converter.
 You will be presented with a file open dialog box — select your MYOB/AE data file.
 If the Converter can’t see your MYOB/AE file for some reason, change the file’s name to end in .myo (e.g. from “Accounts” to “Accounts.myo”).
 Note that the MYOB/AE data file must be on your local hard drive, not in a shared or mapped drive, and for Mac users should be somewhere in the Documents folder hierarchy.

 - In the window that then opens, you need to specify (i) the current year that MYOB is operating in, and (ii) the last month of the financial year.
 Then click the Convert File button.

 - The Converter will then read the appropriate data out of your MYOB file and send it to MoneyWorks.
 MoneyWorks will come to front (possibly hiding the Converter window — if MoneyWorks wasn’t running, you should see it start).
 It will also open and close the file twice, and the whole process may take a few minutes, depending on the size of your data file.
 Do not be tempted to interact with the MoneyWorks file while the conversion is in progress — the Converter is using MoneyWorks Automation, a powerful part of MoneyWorks that lets it interchange data with other systems, to send data into MoneyWorks.